wearefrank/ladybug/README.md

 The GitHub project of the frontend, https://github.com/wearefrank/ladybug-frontend has a `pom.xml` file that lets you build this artifact.
 The maintainers of Ladybug have a Jenkins server that automatically runs the Maven build when a commit is pushed on the master branch.
 This build publishes a new version at a proprietary Nexus repository https://nexus.frankframework.org/.

+> [!NOTE]
+> The Maven build uses the Angular build to transpile the Typescript code and in then zips the result into a .jar file.

 What version number will be published by the Jenkins server?
 In the frontend `pom.xml` the version number should be a SNAPSHOT version, e.g. `0.1.0-SNAPSHOT` (value of property `revision` as defined in the frontend `pom.xml`).
 The build on Jenkins will replace the word `SNAPSHOT` by a timestamp.
 If the frontend `pom.xml` has version `0.1.0-SNAPSHOT` and if the Jenkins build starts at July 1 2024, 15:00:00, the published version will be `0.1.0-20240701.150000`.
 If you want to use that code as the official frontend of ladybug, update the backend `pom.xml` to reference that version.

 You can also test your frontend code as Maven artifact before merging your code with the master branch.
 To do this, you need Maven 3.9.6 or later running on Java 17 or Java 21.
 Run `mvn clean install` in your checkout of the frontend.
 This will build the frontend artifact with exactly the version number in `pom.xml` (e.g. `0.1.0-SNAPSHOT`, no timestamp in this case) and install it on your development device.
 You can temporarily update the backend `pom.xml` to reference that frontend version.
 If you then start ladybug as described before, your work is reachable at port 80 (not 4200).
 You can test your work as explained in the sections on backend development.